Aquilegia canadensis: Disease and herbivory

-Aquilegia canadensis does not generally experience high rates of disease or herbivory in it's native range.
-The most common issue is caused by leaf miner activity, as they create serpentine trail in the leaves, but is generally not an issue in this species.
-The damage caused is generally only cosmetic, and does not usually impair plant functions.
-In addition, A. canadensis is resistant to deer and rabbit browsing, which contributes to the plant's persistence in their specific habitats.

-A. canadensis, in addition to their herbivory resistance, also has a chemical defense system.
-When plant tissues are damaged, A. canadensis releases hydrogen cyanide (HCN).
-Although concentrations in intact tissues are low, the release of HCN may deter herbivory and protect against insects.
+Aquilegia canadensis does not generally experience high rates of disease or herbivory in its native range.
+The most common issue is caused by leaf miner activity, as they create serpentine trail in the leaves, but is not major problem with the damage caused is generally only cosmetic.
+It is a host plant for the columbine duskywing butterfly (Erynnis lucilius) and the columbine borer moth (Papaipema leucostigma).
+It is also fed upon by the non-native columbine sawfly (Pristiphora rufipes), which can rapidly reduce leaves to just their veins.
+However, A. canadensis is resistant to deer and rabbit browsing.
+A. canadensis has a chemical defense system.
+When plant tissues are damaged it releases hydrogen cyanide (HCN).

 Cultivation

 Aquilegia canadensis is a highly decorative plant, valued for its attractive foliage and showy flowers.
 For this reason it is widely grown outside its native region, in temperate regions of the Northern Hemisphere.

 The plant grows best in light to moderate shade, and prefers well-drained sandy loams, thriving in limestone-based or circumneutral soils.
 Plants grown in soils that are too moist or rich may produce weak plants, and have a shorter lifespan.
 Despite being a short-lived perennial, it self seeds very readily, allowing it to persist for many years.
-Seedlings generally flower in their second year, and germination is generally enhanced by a 3-4 week cold-moist stratification period, which can happen either naturally in the winter or through refrigeration.
+Seedlings generally flower in their second year.
+Cool-moist stratification at 5 C for three to four weeks may speed sprouting, but it is not required for germination.
 Mature plants are able to tolerate periods of drought, but growth is best under consistent moisture.
+Seeds can be stored for three to four months in seedbags at 5 to 6 C.

 Several cultivars are commonly grown, including 'Corbett', a dwarf form with yellow flowers; 'Nana', which only produces all-yellow flowers; and 'Pink Lanterns', which has pink and white blossoms.

-Distribution and habitat

-Aquilegia canadensis is a native to eastern and central North America, from Canada to the eastern United States.
-In the United States, it is found from New England and Mid-Atlantic, all the way west to the Great Plains, and south to the Gulf Coast.
-The states it is present in include: AL, AR, CT, DC, DE, FL, GA, IA, IL, IN, KS, KY, MA, MD, ME, MI, MN, MO, MS, NC, ND, NE, NM, NH, NJ, NY, OH, OK, PA, RI, SC, SD, TN, TX, VA, VT, WI, WV and in Canada: MB, NB, ON, QC, SK, BC.